Kaldei/KDN/source/content/containers/Kubectl.md

  >
  > **<font color=red>kubectl get all</font>**</br>
- > Get info about objects.
+ > Get info about all objects.

 ---